Open Bible Data Home About News OET Key

 Parallel EXO 4:3

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Exo 4:3 ©

-OET (OET-RV) “Throw it on the ground,” Yahweh said.
+OET (OET-RV)“Throw it on the ground,” Yahweh said.
 So Mosheh he threw it onto the ground and it became a snake, and he quickly moved back away from it.

 UHBוַיֹּ֨אמֶר֙ הַשְׁלִיכֵ֣הוּ אַ֔רְצָה וַיַּשְׁלִיכֵ֥הוּ אַ֖רְצָה וַיְהִ֣י לְנָחָ֑שׁ וַיָּ֥נָס מֹשֶׁ֖ה מִפָּנָֽיו׃

-(vayyoʼmer hashəlīkēhū ʼarʦāh vayyashəlīkēhū ʼarʦāh vayəhiy lənāḩāsh vayyānāş mosheh mipānāyv.)
+(vayyoʼmer hashlīkēhū ʼarʦāh vayyashlīkēhū ʼarʦāh vayəhiy lənāḩāsh vayyānāş mosheh mipānāyv.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT And he said, “Throw it to the ground.”
+ULTAnd he said, “Throw it to the ground.”
 And he threw it to the ground, and it became a snake.
 And Moses fled from its face.

-UST Yahweh said, “Throw it down on the ground!”
+USTYahweh said, “Throw it down on the ground!”
 So Moses threw the staff on the ground.
 It became a snake and Moses ran away from it.

-BSB § “Throw it on the ground,” said the LORD.
-So Moses threw it on the ground, and it became a snake,[fn] and he ran from it.
+BSB“Throw it on the ground,” said [the LORD].
+So [Moses] threw it on the ground, and it became a snake,[fn] and [he] ran from it.

 4:3 Hebrew nachash, in contrast to Aaron’s staff, which became a tannin in Exodus 7:10